 Chair of Governors & Community Governor

-I am a parent governor with many years’ experience as a governor at both primary and secondary level.
+I am a community governor with many years’ experience as a governor at both primary and secondary level.
 As a parent of 4 children, I also have plenty of experience of life at HCCS through all year groups.

 I have a good understanding of the strategic role of a governor, experience at analysing school performance and financial data and can offer challenge and support to the senior management team.
 I have attended many governor training courses gaining skills in strategic management, financial management, safeguarding, safer recruitment and leadership (to name a few).
 My background in finance contributes to the broad and balanced skills base of the governing board.